mverleg/django_display_exception/README.rst

 #usage example

-# should be low in apps list (so others can overwrite templates)
+# should be high in apps list (so others can overwrite templates)
 # where in middleware list?

 # DISPLAY_EXCEPTIONS_BASE_TEMPLATE

-make sure these exceptions are not logged
+! make sure these exceptions are not logged

+! setup.py and pip etc